 Rich people enjoy an occasional indulgence, but for the most part, they know when to quit.
 Sometimes, too much of a good thing can be bad for you.
 Whether it's your diet, time off from work, or one more night on the town.
 At the moment, you might enjoy your indulgence, but down the road, is it something you will regret?

 Wealthy people keep in mind their end goal.
+They always keep in mind the bigger picture.
 They don't risk what they want for a moment of fleeting pleasure.
 They realize that the road is long and narrow, and not every choice leads to success.